zsxkib/cog-mmaudio/docs/TRAINING.md

 ## Prerequisites

-Install [av-benchmark](https://github.com/hkchengrex/av-benchmark).
+1. Install [av-benchmark](https://github.com/hkchengrex/av-benchmark).
 We use this library to automatically evaluate on the validation set during training, and on the test set after training.
-Extract features for evaluation using [av-benchmark](https://github.com/hkchengrex/av-benchmark) for the validation and test set as a [validation cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L38) and a [test cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L31).
+2. Extract features for evaluation using [av-benchmark](https://github.com/hkchengrex/av-benchmark) for the validation and test set as a [validation cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L38) and a [test cache](https://github.com/hkchengrex/MMAudio/blob/34bf089fdd2e457cd5ef33be96c0e1c8a0412476/config/data/base.yaml#L31).
 You can also download the precomputed evaluation cache [here](https://huggingface.co/datasets/hkchengrex/MMAudio-precomputed-results/tree/main).

-You will also need ffmpeg for video frames extraction.
+3. You will need ffmpeg to extract frames from videos.
 Note that `torchaudio` imposes a maximum version limit (`ffmpeg<7`).
 You can install it as follows:

 ```bash
 conda install -c conda-forge 'ffmpeg<7'
 ```

+4. Download the training datasets.
+We used [VGGSound](https://arxiv.org/abs/2004.14368) and [WavCaps](https://arxiv.org/abs/2303.17395).
+Note that the audio files in the huggingface release of WavCaps have been downsampled to 32kHz.
+To the best of our ability, we located the original (high-sampling rate) audio files and used them instead to prevent artifacts during 44.1kHz training.
+We did not use the "SoundBible" portion of WavCaps, since it is a small set with many short audio unsuitable for our training.

-Download the corresponding VAE (`v1-16.pth` for 16kHz training, and `v1-44.pth` for 44.1kHz training), vocoder models (`best_netG.pt` for 16kHz training; the vocoder for 44.1kHz training will be downloaded automatically), the [empty string encoding](https://github.com/hkchengrex/MMAudio/releases/download/v0.1/empty_string.pth), and Synchformer weights from [MODELS.md](https://github.com/hkchengrex/MMAudio/blob/main/docs/MODELS.md) place them in `ext_weights/`.
+5. Download the corresponding VAE (`v1-16.pth` for 16kHz training, and `v1-44.pth` for 44.1kHz training), vocoder models (`best_netG.pt` for 16kHz training; the vocoder for 44.1kHz training will be downloaded automatically), the [empty string encoding](https://github.com/hkchengrex/MMAudio/releases/download/v0.1/empty_string.pth), and Synchformer weights from [MODELS.md](https://github.com/hkchengrex/MMAudio/blob/main/docs/MODELS.md) place them in `ext_weights/`.

 ## Preparing Audio-Video-Text Features